-Associate in Science Degree (A.S.)
+Associate's of Science Degree (A.S.)

-The Associate in Science Degree is designed primarily for those students who plan to complete their baccalaureate degrees in areas of education, business, health professions, social work, engineering, or one of the natural sciences.
-Depending upon the institution to which a student may transfer and the prospective major, the Associate in Arts Degree may be more appropriate.
+The Associate's of Science Degree is designed primarily for those students who plan to complete their baccalaureate degrees in areas of education, business, health professions, social work, engineering, or one of the natural sciences.
+Depending upon the institution to which a student may transfer and the prospective major, the Associate's of Arts Degree may be more appropriate.
 Students are urged to consult an academic advisor on this matter.
 There is no foreign language requirement to earn this degree.

-A student must meet the following credit-hour requirements for the Associate in Science Degree:
+A student must meet the following credit-hour requirements for the Associate's of Science Degree:

-GENERAL ASSOCIATE OF SCIENCE DEGREE
+GENERAL ASSOCIATE'S OF SCIENCE DEGREE